luca-bassoricci/gitlab/doc/user/application_security/dependency_scanning/index.md

 ([Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/357922) in GitLab 15.0.)

 To manually switch to FIPS-enabled images, set the variable `DS_IMAGE_SUFFIX` to `"-fips"`.

+When FIPS mode is enabled, Gradle projects are not supported, and they don't have Dependency Scanning jobs.

 To ensure compliance with FIPS, the FIPS-enabled image of `gemnasium-maven` uses the OpenJDK packages for RedHat UBI.
 As a result, it only supports Java 8, 11, and 17.